 Every prepper’s favorite kind of plastic.
 I know I have been trying (unsuccessfully) to get my wife to dress in it for years.

 I’m not sure how it would work for a dress, but Mylar certainly is a versatile material.
 The trade name for Mylar is biaxially-oriented polyethylene terephthalate.
-It was originally produced in the 1950s and is used for things like insulation, solar filters, blueprints, and even kites.
+It was originally produced in the 1950s and used for insulation, solar filters, blueprints, and even kites.

-Why Mylar is Great for Long-Term Food Storage
+Why It is Great for Long-Term Food Storage

-As far as food storage goes, Mylar is amazing because it is:
+As far as food storage goes, Mylar is fantastic because it is:

 - Impermeable to gas